Paint Stain Remover Hacks You Need If You Have Kids!

 Whether your children got a little too adventurous with their arts and crafts projects or you spilled some paint on your shirt while fixing up your house, dealing with paints on clothes is nobody’s idea of fun.
 Removing paint stains from clothes is not a cause of worry if you act quickly and do it right.
-Do not throw out your paint-stained shirt just yet because here are some simple stain remover tips to get rid of different types of paint stains from clothes.
+Do not throw out your paint-stained shirt just yet because there are some simple paint stain remover tips to get rid of different types of paint stains from clothes.

 Water-based Paint Stain Remover Hacks from Clothes

 Most kids’ paints are water-based, and if you have a creative kid who loves letting their inner Picasso out, this is probably the most common paint type you will be dealing with.
 For water-based paint stain remover, hold the stain up to running water and wait till the water runs clear.
 Next, treat the stain with your regular detergent and rub the fabric gently to loosen up the paint pigments.
 Next, toss the clothing into your washing machine and wash as normal.

 How to Remove Dried Acrylic Paint from Clothes?